Mark Kimmitt: Early life and education

 Kimmitt was born in Fort Sill, Oklahoma, while his father was stationed there.
 His older brother Robert also served in the U.S. Army and was the former United States Ambassador to Germany.
 Their father, Joseph Stanley Kimmitt, was the Secretary of the United States Senate and Secretary for the Majority from 1977 to 1981.

 Kimmitt graduated from the United States Military Academy at West Point as a part of the class of 1976, and earned a Masters in Business Administration degree from Harvard University as part of the class of 1984.
-He also received master's degrees from the United States Army Command and General Staff College and the National Defense University.
+He also received Master of Arts degrees from the United States Army Command and General Staff College and the National Defense University.
 He earned a certification as a Chartered Financial Analyst (CFA) while serving as assistant professor of finance and economics in the Department of Social Sciences at the United States Military Academy.

 Personal life

 He is married to Catherine Kimmitt.